 Software developed by non-employees

-Otherwise, the developer or freelancer could claim ownership of the developments at any time.
-The use of the code by the company would constitute counterfeiting.
+Without such an agreement, the developer could claim ownership of the developments at any time.
+The company’s use of the code would constitute copyright infringement.
+For further detail, see the article on essential clauses in a software development contract.

 Software developed by employees

-As an exception to copyright, software developed by employees automatically belongs to the company.
+As an exception to general copyright rules, software developed by employees automatically belongs to the employer.
+No specific action is required.

 Who owns the content created by the company?